Zeicko/cinepick-movie-selector/README.md

 ### TO DO

-- inserting the model
+- inserting the model/ CSS
 - build maybe responsive
+- movie detail adding all the infos
-- build other routes for trends/new/tv show/emissions...
+- Homepage build in last
+- features ^^

 For run the app